nikhilnayyar002/Scrolling-Window-in-C-plus-plus/README.md

 <h2>How easily i could use it?</h2>

-I will give examples to understand how these two classes are useful.
-Use these examples as templates.
+Just go through sample1.cpp follow the instructions.

 <h2>Prerequisites</h2>

-Must have good knowledge of following c++ features:
+Must have good knowledge of following c++ features along with oops:
 <ul>
 <li>Pointers</li>
 </ul>